-Get rid of a metric that fuels your ego and says nothing about an actual effectiveness of your business.
+Get rid of a metric that fuels your ego and says nothing about the actual effectiveness of your business.

-Average time spent on the page, total time spent on the site, average number of pages viewed per session, etc.
+Average time spent on the page, the total time spent on the site, the average number of pages viewed per session, etc.

-The purpose of an online store is to satisfy the client’s need as quickly as possible.
-That is why the store has smart filters, product recommendations, intelligent search engine and other technical bells and whistles, which even the largest offline hypermarket can not boast.
+The purpose of an online store is to satisfy the client’s needs as quickly as possible.
+That is why the store has smart filters, product recommendations, intelligent search engine, and other technical bells and whistles, which even the most giant offline hypermarket can not boast.

-Time related (duration) indicators are certainly important for content projects like an online cinema or a blog.
+Time-related (duration) indicators are undoubtedly crucial for content projects like an online cinema or a blog.
 The more time the visitor spends there, the better it is for such sites.
 An online store has a different set of goals like a service/product delivery made fast and easy.

 These include likes, reposts, appreciation letters received by your store and the likes of that.
 It all plays with your pride and even raises the morale of the team.
-To be true, the effect of this very morale boost can not be estimated in money and just by itself holds quite some value for the business.
+To be accurate, the effect of this real morale boost cannot be estimated in money and just by itself holds quite some value for the business.

 But what the situation is like in the long run?
 Hundreds of comments under your blog entry may bring you additional active customers, but it will be impossible to track the correlation between actual purchases and these very comments.
 So, the lesson about these metrics is: feel free to improve them, but do not measure or analyze.

 Micro-conversions to be taken into account